aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 The above docker command runs the `sc server` softcover command in the container.

-The command internally runs the `sc build:html` to build the `mybook.html` file in the `/book/html` directory of the container, then starts up a web server inside the container that serves the `mybook.html` file through port 4000 of the container.
+The command internally runs the `sc build:html` to build the `mybook.html` file in the `/book/html` directory of the container, then starts up a web server inside the container that serves the `/book/html/mybook.html` file through port 4000 of the container.

-Since the docker command maps the container port 4000 to our local port 4000, we can navigate to localhost:4000 with our local web browser to view the html content.
+Since the docker command maps the container port 4000 to our local port 4000, we can navigate to localhost:4000 with our local web browser to view the html content of the `/book/html/mybook.html` file served through the container.

 > The port number 4000 is exposed in the [Dockerfile](https://github.com/softcover/softcover-docker/blob/master/Dockerfile).

-As we change the content of the `chapters` directory the change is detected and the `sc build:html` command is re-run and web server is reloaded, allowing us to instantly preview the output of our changes.
+As we change the markdown content of the local `chapters` directory, the changes are reflected back to the `/book/chapters` directory of the container.

+This change is detected in the container (via a installed monitoring process) and the `sc build:html` command is re-run to regenerate updated html files.
+The web server is then reloaded, allowing us to instantly preview the output of our changes in our local web browser.

 Of course we can always manually run the `sc build:html` command using the container to force a regeneration of the html content.